irimina/Dollar-pizza-updated/README.md

 Our job is to complete the website for Kelsie's Dollar Pizza so it looks like the mock-up above.

 ## Getting Started

-1. Clone this repository using `git clone`
-2. `cd` into the `dollar-pizza-react-final` folder
-3. `npm install`
-4. `npm start`

-Once everything is installed and you have started up the website, open the website and see what it looks like now.
+Clone this repository using git clone cd into the dollar-pizza-react-final folder npm install npm run dev (This starts the Vite development server) Open the local URL provided in your terminal (usually http://localhost:8000) and see what it looks like now.

 ## The Lab

 #### 1. Navbar
 To start off, we need to add a Navbar to the website.
 Luckily, this component has already been built.
-All you have to do is add it in the App.js file.
+All you have to do is add it in the App.jsx file.

 #### 2. Pizza
 Open the file for the pizza component.
 It seems like the last developer made a few typos.
 Please edit the text so everything is spelled correctly.
 Also, add Kelsie's name to the text as well - you can also use your own name instead if you want.